adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 The minimum age for creating a Google account varies by country or region and is typically between 13 and 16 years old.
 If you are below the required age, you can create an account only with parental assistance

-## How to add a payment method to Your Google account?
+## How to add a payment method to your Google account?

 To make purchases from the Play Store, including apps, games, online service subscriptions, music, movies, and more, you need to add a payment method.
 This can be a credit or debit card or billing through your mobile provider.

 Here's how to do it:
  - Open Play Store, go to ***Settings → Payments and Subscriptions → Payment Methods → Add a Credit or Debit Card***.
 <img alt="Add payment method in Play Store" title="Add payment method in Play Store" loading="lazy" class="article-image" src="{{site.baseurl}}/assets/images/posts/{{page.lang}}/play-store-faqs/add-payment-method-in-play-store.jpg">
-- Enter card information in the available fields.
+- Enter the card information in the available fields.

-## How can I filter Play Store content by age?
-(Parental control)
+## How can I filter Play Store content by age and apply parental control?

 If your device is shared with children, consider applying content restrictions based on maturity levels.